Death Benefits & Insurance

 Though it can be difficult to think about our own passing and funeral arrangements, it’s important that you designate a Death Beneficiary to help ease the financial burden for your loved ones in the event of your passing.
 You can do this by submit your Designation of Death Benefit Beneficiary form to the Enrollment Department.

 The Siletz Tribe carries Death Benefit Insurance on all Tribal members, including children, for funeral and burial costs.
-As of 10/10/2021 there were 1,599 Tribal members that do not have a beneficiary listed for this benefit.
 If you, a family member, or your child is one of them, it is strongly advised that you designate a beneficiary to receive this insurance.

 Things You Need to Know